Beaver Dam, Arizona: Contemporary Beaver Dam

-The Virgin River Gorge is located just to the east of Beaver Dam.
+The Virgin River Gorge is located just east of Beaver Dam.

-A post office is located in Beaver Dam on McKnight Boulevard.
-Fire Station No. 1 is located in Beaver Dam (No. 2 is located in Desert Springs, and No. 3 is located in Scenic).
-Beaver Dam has a large population of "snowbirds" (retirees from colder latitudes seeking temperate winter temperatures) during the winter months.
+The only post office is located in Beaver Dam on McKnight Boulevard.
+Fire Station No. 1 is also located in Beaver Dam (No. 2 is located in Desert Springs, and No. 3 is located in Scenic).
+During the winter months, Beaver Dam has a large population of "snowbirds" (retirees from colder latitudes seeking temperate winter temperatures).

 Demographics

 Beaver Dam first appeared on the 1930 U.S. Census as District 30 of Mohave County (AKA Beaver Dam).
 It had 58 residents and was majority White population.
 With the combination of all 35 county districts into 3 in 1940, it did not formally appear again until 2010, when it was made a census-designated place (CDP).

 The city is made up of 74.2 percent White, 22.6 percent Hispanic, 0 percent Black.

 Onscreen

 Beaver Dam has been featured as a filming location for a few movies and television shows.